Fact Sheet: Billy Graham Evangelistic Association

 Canada, Australia, Great Britain and Germany

-The following are ministries of the Billy Graham Evangelistic Association:
+The following are ministries of the Billy Graham Evangelistic Association (BGEA):

 The 40,000-square-foot Billy Graham Library in Charlotte, North Carolina, opened in June 2007 and chronicles the life and ministry of evangelist Billy Graham.
 Its purpose is to continue the legacy of the Billy Graham Evangelistic Association to deliver the simple Gospel message.
-The Library houses six exhibits, four galleries and two theaters, which covers the span of Graham’s lifetime work and the ongoing ministry of the Billy Graham Evangelistic Association today.
+The Library houses six exhibits, four galleries and two theaters, covering the span of Graham's lifetime work and the ongoing ministry of the Billy Graham Evangelistic Association.
 More than 1.1 million visitors have toured the Library since its opening.
-Visit billygrahamlibrary.org for more information.

 Internet Evangelism (SearchforJesus.net)

-My Hope is a large-scale evangelistic outreach combining the power of personal relationships with unique tools for sharing the Gospel.
-Through the project’s focus on relationship evangelism, churches and individual Christians across entire countries are encouraged and equipped to pray and reach out to friends, family and neighbors using one of several evangelistic video programs featuring life-changing testimonies and powerful messages from Billy Graham.
+My Hope is a large-scale evangelistic outreach that combines personal relationships with the power of modern media.
+Through the project’s focus on relationship evangelism, churches and Christians are equipped to open their homes to friends, family and neighbors, and watch a televised Billy Graham message interpreted into their own language.
+In November 2013, the month of Graham's 95th birthday, he broadcast his final message across the United States on more than 480 television stations.
+More than 26,000 churches participated in this My Hope America project, making it the Billy Graham Evangelistic Association's largest evangelistic outreach in North America.
 Launched in 2002, My Hope has been implemented in more than 60 countries to date, with more than 10.3 million people making a commitment to Christ.
-Visit myhopewithbillygraham.org for more information.

-Decision magazine is the official monthly publication of the Billy Graham Evangelistic Association.
-Founded in 1960, the magazine has a circulation of some 450,000, making it one of the most widely circulated religious periodicals in the world.
-Issues include messages by Billy and Franklin Graham, devotional helps, practical features on Christian living, personal testimonies, and news of inspiring faith.
+The official monthly publication of the Billy Graham Evangelistic Association, Decision magazine, founded in 1960, has a circulation of some 450,000—making it one of the most widely circulated religious periodicals in the world.
+Issues include messages by Billy and Franklin Graham, devotionals, practical features on Christian living, personal testimonies and news of inspiring faith.

 The Billy Graham Evangelistic Association produces a number of online and broadcast programs.
-The newest program in the ministry's line-up is GPS: God.
+The newest program in the ministry’s line-up is GPS: God.
 People.
 Stories.
 Each weekly episode features the inspiring story of how God has worked in someone’s life.
 Decision Minute is a one-minute feature that airs on more than 600 radio stations.
-Additionally, through Blue Ridge Broadcasting, the ministry operates FM stations 106.9 The Light WMIT-FM, Black Mountain, North Carolina, and 106.7 The Light WFGW-FM, Knoxville, Tennessee.
+Additionally, through Blue Ridge Broadcasting, the ministry operates FM stations 106.9 The Light WMIT-FM, Black Mountain, North Carolina.
 106.9 The Light has the nation's 12th largest FM coverage area, reaching portions of seven states.
-Visit billygraham.org/radio to listen to the programs or live-stream the stations at 1069TheLight.org, 1067TheLight.org and via each station's smartphone app.
+Visit billygraham.org/radio to listen to the programs or live stream the station at 1069TheLight.org.

 The TV/Telephone Ministry, in conjunction with the Billy Graham TV Specials, began nationwide in March 1981 and has since served more than 1.5 million people.
-From the privacy of their homes, people can call the telephone number on their screens to receive spiritual help and guidance.
-Currently, there are 39 active phone centers, 518 phones and 900 trained volunteers.
+From the privacy of their homes, people can call a telephone number on their screens to receive spiritual help and guidance.
+Currently, there are 39 active phone centers, 518 phones and more than 900 trained volunteers.

 Billy Graham Response Center